 Abstraction is the concept of object-oriented programming that “shows” only essential attributes and “hides” unnecessary information.
 The main purpose of abstraction is hiding the unnecessary details from the users.
 Abstraction is selecting data from a larger pool to show only the relevant details of the object to the user.
 It helps in reducing programming complexity and effort.
-In Java, abstraction is accomplished using Abstract classes and interfaces.
 It is one of the most important concepts of OOPs.

 Let’s Study Abstraction in OOPs with example:

 Suppose you want to create a banking application and you are asked to collect all the information about your customer.
 There are chances that you will come up with following information about the customer

 But, not all of the above information is required to create a banking application.

 So, you need to select only the useful information for your banking application from that pool.
 Data like name, address, tax information, etc. make sense for a banking application which is an Abstraction example in OOPs

 Since we have fetched/removed/selected the customer information from a larger pool, the process is referred as Abstraction.

 However, the same information once extracted can be used for a wide range of applications.
 For instance, you can use the same data for hospital application, job portal application, a Government database, etc. with little or no modification.
 Hence, it becomes your Master Data.
 This is an advantage of Abstraction.